-The Italy - Croatia Programme will not finance road infrastructures.
+The Interreg VA Italy - Croatia CBC Programme will not finance road infrastructures except for those of a small size scale related to "last mile" links.

 Ownership of infrastructures realised within the project must remain with the concerned beneficiaries either for at least five years following the final payment to the beneficiary or for a different period of time if required by a specific legislation (e.g.: State Aid).